lra/mackup/README.md

 ## Quickstart

 Instructions for three common use cases are below.

-* **Scenario 1** is the quickest and easiest but gives you no control over which applications are shared out for syncing
+* Scenario 1: is the quickest and easiest but gives you no control over which applications are shared out for syncing
-* **Scenario 2** is also quick and easy and gives you control over which applications are shared out for syncing
+* Scenario 2: is also quick and easy and gives you control over which applications are shared out for syncing
-* **Scenario 3** is for the many unfortunate souls that never bothered to sync the configurations files on the different machines they work on and are ready for Mackup to end their misery.
+* Scenario 3: is for the many unfortunate souls that never bothered to sync the configurations files on the different machines they work on and are ready for Mackup to end their misery.
 **Scenario 1:** You want to push **all** configuration settings from **all** supported applications from one machine out to your other machines:

 If you have [Dropbox](https://www.dropbox.com) installed and want to use it to save your config files, that's super easy.